Dorset LEP’s vision

 There will be future demand for workers to replace those who are leaving the workforce (e.g. through retirement), as well as workers to satisfy the growth needs.

-Dorset has three Further Education institutions, Bournemouth & Poole College, Kingston Maurward College and Weymouth College and two Higher Education institutions, Arts University Bournemouth and Bournemouth University.
+Dorset has three Further Education institutions, Bournemouth & Poole College, Kingston Maurward College and Weymouth College and three Higher Education institutions, Arts University Bournemouth , Bournemouth University and AECC University College.

 Our work in this area includes: